openstyles/stylus/vendor-overwrites/stylelint/stylelint-mod.md

     This prevents a js error when stylelint attempts to access a local file.
 The other `fs.readFile` entries are not accessed because we're using stylelint's standalone method.
+5. The script was then "minified" by manually running it through Google's [Closure Compiler](http://closure-compiler.appspot.com/home) set to "Whitespace only".